Reviewed by Renee A. Alli, MD on February 11, 2021

 Buying a Crib Mattress

 You'll need to purchase a separate mattress for the crib.
-Get a firm one that fits snugly into the crib.
-A space greater than two fingers' width between the mattress and crib frame means that you need a bigger mattress.
-To reduce the risk of sudden infant death syndrome (SIDS), only use a fitted bottom sheet made for crib use, and keep the crib free of smothering hazards -- pillows, blankets, pillow-like bumper pads, and stuffed toys.
+Get a firm one that fits snugly inside it.
+A space greater than two fingers' width between the mattress and the frame means that you need a bigger mattress.
+To reduce the risk of sudden infant death syndrome (SIDS), only use a fitted bottom sheet made for crib mattresses, and keep the crib free of pillows, blankets, pillow-like bumper pads, and stuffed toys -- those items can smother a baby.

-Some parents prefer to use a bassinet at first.
+Some parents prefer to put their baby in a bassinet at first.
 The American Academy of Pediatrics recommends choosing one certified for safety by the Juvenile Products Manufacturers Association (JPMA).
 Look for a sturdy bottom with a wide base; smooth surfaces; legs with locks; and a snug-fitting mattress.
 Just as you would with a crib, make sure there are no pillows, quilts, comforters, blankets, pillow-like bumper pads, or stuffed toys in with the baby.

 Which Stroller Is Right for You?

 Standard strollers usually feature reclining seats, cup holders, trays, and under baskets.
 Some have a seat that doubles as a carrier and fits your car seat to make transfers easy.
 There are also lightweight strollers that can be easier to handle.
-Check the size and weight requirements.
-Many lightweight strollers may not work for babies under 3 months old.
+Check the size and weight requirements, though.
+Many lightweight strollers may not work for babies under 6 months old.
 The JPMA also certifies strollers for safety, so look for its seal on boxes.

 Stroller Safety Tips

 Always strap your child in, even if your journey is a short one.
 You can choose a stroller with a T-strap or a 5-point restraint (with shoulder belts).
-Make sure the leg openings are small enough that an infant won't slide through.
-Don't hang a purse or baby bag on the stroller handles.
+Make sure the leg openings are small enough that an infant won't slide through them.
+Don't hang a purse or baby bag on the handles.
 That could make the stroller tip over backward.

 When Baby's Ready for a High Chair

-When your baby starts to sit up and eat solid foods, a high chair is essential.
-Select one with a wide base that won't tip easily.
-Look for easy-to-use straps, and always strap your baby in using both the waist belt and the strap between the legs.
-Don't rely on the tray to restrain your baby -- it's for holding food, not a wiggly child.
-Make sure your baby stays seated (no standing up) and never leave her alone in the high chair.
+When your baby has good head control and starts to sit up and eat solid foods, a high chair is essential.
+Choose one with a wide base that won't tip over easily.
+Look for easy-to-use straps, and always strap your baby in with both the waist belt and the strap between the legs.
+Don't rely on the tray to restrain them -- it's for holding food, not a squirming child.
+Make sure they stay seated (no standing up) and never leave them alone in the high chair.

 1) Thomas Barwick / Riser